Should you build or buy usage-based billing?

 Core system components

-Usage-based billing systems require metering to track and measure customer usage through software, sensors, or manual input; rating to translate usage into monetary value through predetermined rates; and invoicing to bill customers based on usage for predetermined billing periods with charges broken down by relevant time periods [8].
+Usage-based billing systems require metering to track and measure customer usage.
+This then needs to be translated into monetary value through predetermined rates.
+Customers are then invoiced so they can be billed for usage for predetermined billing periods with charges broken down by relevant time periods [8].

 Infrastructure considerations